West Spokane Street Bridge collision

 At 2:38 a.m. on June 11, 1978, the freighter Antonio Chavez rammed the West Spokane Street Bridge, thereby closing it to automobile traffic for the next six years.
 The pilot and master were both found negligent in causing the collision.
 The collision led to the opening of the current West Seattle Bridge in 1984.
-The incident occurred in west fork of the Duwamish Waterway, as the Chavez hit the West Spokane Street Bridge which had been raised to allow the ship to pass through.
+The incident occurred in the west fork of the Duwamish Waterway, as the Chavez hit the West Spokane Street Bridge which had been raised to allow the ship to pass through.
 This blocked eastbound traffic to West Seattle, until the westbound span was temporarily adapted to handle two-way traffic.

 Background

 The West Spokane Street Bridge was constructed in 1924, to cross the west fork of the Duwamish Waterway and provide access to North Admiral, Alki Point, and other quickly-growing neighborhoods in West Seattle.
 Increasing traffic over the years had made it necessary to construct a parallel bridge in 1930.
 After the completion of the second bridge in 1930, the newer bridge carried eastbound traffic (away from West Seattle), and the older 1924 bridge carried westbound traffic into the neighborhood.
 This remained the primary connection between West Seattle and Harbor Island throughout the 1930s, 1940s, 1950s, and 1960s.